daronphang/coding_resources/javascript/ajax.md

 request.open("GET", 'http://restcountries.eu/singapore');      // does not open connection but configures the request only request.send();

-// load the request data once it is received request.addEventListener('load', function() {
+// registering a callback function on request object on load event once request is completed request.addEventListener('load', function() {
     const [data] = JSON.parse(this.responseText);
     const html =